LeeEd1/MS3-project/README.md

 |date_joined  |Datetime object      |
 |is_admin     |boolean              |

 The above is the users document that is stored in the DB when the new user registers.
 The first/last/username/fav_cuisine and date joined are used to display on the account page which can be edited except date joined.
-The username field is used to determine recipe owner however this is not displayed on the recipe its self.
+The username field is used to determine recipe owner, however this is not displayed on the recipe itself.

 ##### Recipes: